 Step complete

-The All-Wales Robotic Assisted Surgery Programme will provide minimally invasive robotic assisted surgery for thousands of cancer patients across the country.
-This involves the use of highly advanced robotic arms holding surgical instruments, under the control of a surgeon, to treat colorectal, upper gastrointestinal, urological, and gynaecological cancers.
+The All-Wales Robotic Assisted Surgery Programme is revolutionising access to cutting-edge robotic-assisted surgery for cancer patients throughout Wales.
+This advanced technology allows surgeons to control robotic arms that perform minimally invasive surgery to treat colorectal, upper gastrointestinal, urological, and gynaecological cancers.

-The programme has been developed in partnership with health boards across Wales, the Moondance Cancer Initiative and Life Sciences Hub Wales.
-Welsh Government are co-funding the programme with £4.2 million over three years, alongside £13.35 million provided by health boards over the next 10 years.
+Collaboration is at the heart of this programme.
+Partners working together include Health Boards from across Wales, the Moondance Cancer Initiative and Life Sciences Hub Wales.
+Welsh Government is co-funding the programme with £4.2 million over three years, with Health Boards providing £13.35 million over the next decade.

-Surgical robotics company, CMR Surgical, is working in partnership with NHS Wales to implement the Versius Surgical Robotic System within surgical theatres across Wales.
-CMR will also support research into the adoption of robotic-assisted procedures and provide access to its global clinical registry to understand the development of patient outcomes and enhance patient safety.
+CMR Surgical is supplying its state-of-the-art Versius Surgical Robotic System to surgical teams in partnership with NHS Wales.
+CMR is also supporting research into the adoption of robotic-assisted procedures, alongside providing access to its global registry to deepen our understanding of patient outcomes and patient safety.

 Partners / funding sources